noInfoPath/noinfopath-restapi/docs/index.md

 #### Route configuration Files

 Route configuration file can be found in the `no-schema` folder located on the root of the `noinfopath-restapi` project.
-There are two file type; the `*.json` files, and the `*.json.tmpl` file.
+There are two file types; the `*.json` files, and the `*.json.tmpl` file.
 The RESTAPI, upon startup looks for the `*.json` and loads them into memory.
-They are then used to configure the routes automatially.
+They are then used to configure the routes aautomatically.

 > NOTE: The `*.json.tmpl` files are used by NoInfoPath Configuration (@noinfopath/noinfopath-config) to automate deployment to different deployment locations.
 > noinfopath-config will generate the `*.json` files from the `*.json.tmpl` files.
 See the noinfopath-config `readme.md` for more information.